Brachial plexus injury

 Minor brachial plexus injuries, known as stingers or burners, are common in contact sports, such as football.
 Babies sometimes sustain brachial plexus injuries during birth.
 Other conditions, such as inflammation or tumors, may affect the brachial plexus.

-The most severe brachial plexus injuries usually result from auto or motorcycle accidents.
-Severe brachial plexus injuries can leave your arm paralyzed, with a loss of function and sensation.
-Surgical procedures such as nerve grafts, nerve transfers or muscle transfers can help restore function.
+The most severe brachial plexus injuries usually result from automobile or motorcycle accidents.
+Severe brachial plexus injuries can leave the arm paralyzed, but surgery may help restore function.

 Minor damage often occurs during contact sports, such as football or wrestling, when the brachial plexus nerves get stretched or compressed.
 These are called stingers or burners, and can produce the following symptoms:

-- A feeling like an electric shock or a burning sensation shooting down your arm
+- A feeling like an electric shock or a burning sensation shooting down the arm

 Signs and symptoms of more-severe injuries can include: